Lembani/book-store/README.md

 # BookStore
 A simple book store app generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

+## Environment
+Clone the repository then run `npm install` to install dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.